 How to Help Struggling Readers This Back to School Season

 Now that the summer has come and gone, many parents are preparing for the new homeschool year.
-If you noticed your child had troubles with reading last year, now’s the time to have a plan to help your struggling reader.
+If you noticed your child had trouble reading last year, now’s the time to have a plan to help them.
 Reading plays a pivotal role in education, and it’s important for students to completely grasp the topic to ensure success.

 What are the difficulties in reading?

 Do you know which areas are causing your child reading problems?
 To understand why students struggle with reading, it is important to first recognize the different components of reading.
 The National Reading panel says that there are five:

 - Phonemic awareness – the ability to hear and manipulate individual sounds in spoken words

 - Phonics – understanding the relationships between letters and sounds

 - Fluency – the ability to read accurately and quickly

 - Vocabulary – words that are known and recognized

 - Comprehension – the reason for reading; understanding what is being read